nagapplications/question-service/README.md

-this is a feature 100 branch
+this is a main branch content of readme file